 Romola enjoys working with people who have diverse skills and backgrounds and believes we can achieve more together than individually.
 Supporting the work of Hannah’s House dedicated staff and volunteers in providing care for children and support for their families is especially important to her.

 She brings the board an ability to work collaboratively with stakeholders and provides strategic business support to ensure Hannah’s House achieves its vision.

 Addy relocated to Perth from Melbourne in 2017 and joined the Board of Hannah’s House in 2018.
-Addy has more than a decade of experience with Very Special Kids – Australia’s first children’s hospice – which included three years working in the Fundraising team.
-As Partnerships and Philanthropy Manager at Cancer Council WA, Addy is responsible for mobilising the West Australian business community to help reduce the incidence and impact of cancer.
+Addy was previously involved with Very Special Kids in Melbourne for more than a decade, which included three years working in the Fundraising team.

 Following an extensive search, Jonine joined Hannah’s House as our inaugural CEO in September 2020.
 Jonine has held management and senior executive roles across the health and community sector, including 7 years in her last role as State Manager WA and SA for the Stroke Foundation.
 She has overseen the implementation of many innovative community programs and clinical services, including mental health, suicide prevention, chronic disease, disability, aged care and services to the Aboriginal community, homeless and other marginalised populations.
 Jonine’s various roles have provided her with considerable experience in advocacy, leadership, strategy, not-for-profit governance and government contracting both at the State and Commonwealth level.